Training for Educators

 All observations and recommendations are grounded in research findings, which are always reviewed during the training.

 Faculty training services are generally in-school and provided by the Center's Director or Program Coordinator.
 No school is guaranteed that Dr. Englander will personally train their faculty, although she does conduct the majority of these trainings.
+At the present time, we anticipate that all trainings will be virtual.

 MARC's in-service faculty trainings for schools are generally free of charge unless they occur during the summer or during a University vacation.
 If schools have grant funding that would be appropriate, we ask that they contribute some of it to MARC.